marcel-dempers/docker-development-youtube-series/course/content/source-control/git/README.md

 ## Create your first GIT repository

-To turn a folder into a GIT repo its very simple.
+To turn a folder into a GIT repo it's very simple.
 We simply run command:

 ```
 # create a folder for our GIT repo called my-website